georgebjork/FairwayFinder/README.md

 - Dotnet EF (https://learn.microsoft.com/en-us/ef/core/cli/dotnet)
 - Postgres 16 + pgadmin
 - Docker
 - Visual Studio/JetBrains Rider

+## Quick Setup
+Execute this command `docker compose up --build` in the root of the project (where the compose.yml resides) and this will get a version running in docker setup.
+(NOTE: You will need SendGrid credentials provided by the SendGrid admin for certain features such as health checks and user invites to work properly on your machine.)

 ## Local development
-To start devoloping locally, please make sure you have the above prerequisites installed and ready to go.
+To start developing locally, please make sure you have the above prerequisites installed and ready to go.

 ### Getting Started
 NOTE: You will need SendGrid credentials provided by the SendGrid admin for certain features such as health checks and user invites to work properly on your machine.

 In pgadmin, create a database called FairwayFinder

 Open the solution in your editor of choice.
-You should see this project strucure:
+You should see this project structure:

 - src
   - FairwayFinder.Core